 Because the sheltie walks on the overgrown pad it lies flat and not until you brush against the grain do you notice the bristle-like extensions.

 You can trim them or grind them off without any pain.
 The apply vitamin E and rub it in.

 There are exfoliating creams to prevent regrowth but they usually contain salicylic acid as the active ingredient which you don’t want the sheltie ingesting, so I would advise avoiding them.

-Finally, there is good ol’ bag balm for everyday maintenance.
-Yes it is a petroleum based product, but it seems to work at reducing cracks, keeping the pads supple without being too soft.
+Finally, there is good ol’ bag balm or pad & elbow cream for everyday maintenance.
+Both work at reducing cracks, keeping the pads supple without being too soft.
 I am, as always on the lookout for a better product.